anagaf/classycle-gradle-plugin/README.md

 Gradle 2.1:
 ```
 plugins {
-  id "com.anagaf.classycle" version "1.0.1"
+  id "com.anagaf.classycle" version "1.0.2"
 }
 ```
 ### Create Classycle Definition File

-config/classycle-main.txt:
+config/classycleMain.txt:
 ```
 show allResults

 {package} = com.example
 check absenceOfPackageCycles > 1 in ${package}.*
 ```
-Specify Classycle definition file path for the source sets you would like to be checked.
-This could be done by setting "definitionFilePath" property of the corresponding Classycle task:
+Specify Classycle definition file path for the build variants you would like to be checked.
 ```
-classycleMain.definitionFilePath = "config/classycle-main.txt"
+classycleMain.definitionFilePath = "config/classycleMain.txt"
 ```
-Note that source set Classycle tasks without definition file are ignored.
+If definition file path is not specified Classycle tasks look for 'config/classycleBuildVariantName.txt' (e.g. 'config/classycleProd.txt' for 'prod' build variant) first and 'config/classycle.txt' then.
+If definition file is not found no analysis is performed.

 ### Run the Analyzer